Conclusion: What to Do Next

 - "What causes what?" → natural experiments, DiD, ITS—or randomization

-- No single method answers all questions; complex questions need mixed methods
+- Remember: no single method answers all questions, so complex questions need mixed methods

 What We Know About AI and Developer Productivity

-- Controlled experiments show AI tools can speed up specific, well-defined tasks (code generation, boilerplate, test writing) for individual developers
+- Controlled experiments show AI tools can speed up specific, well-defined tasks (e.g., code generation or writing tests) for individual developers

-- Effects on end-to-end software delivery (defect rates, lead time, system quality) are much less studied and less consistent
+- Effects on end-to-end software delivery (e.g., defect rates and lead time) are much less studied and less consistent

-- The "best" developers appear to benefit less or even be slowed down; the "least experienced" developers show the largest gains on narrow tasks [Peng2023]
+- More experienced developers appear to benefit less or even be slowed down; less experienced developers show larger gains on narrow tasks

 What Is Being Oversold